 Credit score basics for small businesses

 At some point — whether you’re in growth mode or well established — every business needs to borrow money or ask suppliers for credit.
 To secure the credit you need at the most attractive interest rates, it helps to have a strong business credit score, which is a measure of the financial health of your company.
 This rating will help potential lenders, suppliers and financial institutions assess your business’s creditworthiness — how likely the business is to pay its bills on time — which affects how much credit they’re willing to offer.
-“Monitoring and managing your business credit score is an essential task for all business owners,” says Rob Pascal, Chief Digital executive with Bank of America.
+“Monitoring and managing your business credit score is an essential task for all business owners,” says Rob Pascal, digital and marketing executive with Bank of America.

 Are business and personal credit scores different?